suncoast-devs/handbook/lessons/cs-api-clients/reading/00-intro.md

 The idea of async methods will become very common as we write code that interacts with remote resources such as HTTP APIs or even our own database.
-That the dotnet core team made these methods asynchronous allows us the flexibility to make our applications as responsive as possible.
+That the .NET core team made these methods asynchronous allows us the flexibility to make our applications as responsive as possible.

 However, learning to deal with `async` methods requires an even longer detour than we want to take at this time.
 Fortunately the `C#` and `dotnet` team